locationtech/geomesa/geomesa-tools/README.md

 the command line.

 ## Configuration
-To begin using the command line tools, first build the full GeoMesa project with `mvn clean install`.
-This will build the project and geomesa-tools JAR file.
+To begin using the command line tools, first build the full GeoMesa project from the GeoMesa source directory with

+    mvn clean install

+You can also make the build process significantly faster by adding `-DskipTests`.
+This will create a file "geomesa-${version}-bin.tar.gz" in the geomesa-assemble/target directory.
+Untar this file with

+    tar xvfz geomesa-assemble/target/geomesa-${version}-bin.tar.gz

+Next, `cd` into the newly created directory with

+    cd geomesa-${version}

-GeoMesa Tools relies on a $GEOMESA_HOME environment variable.
-In your `~/.bashrc`, add:
+GeoMesa Tools relies on a GEOMESA_HOME environment variable.
+Running

-    export GEOMESA_HOME=/path/to/geomesa/source/directory
-    export PATH=${GEOMESA_HOME}/geomesa-tools/bin:$PATH

-Don't forget to source `~/.bashrc`.
-Also make sure that $ACCUMULO_HOME and $HADOOP_CONF_DIR are set.
-For your convenience, you can also run:

-    . /path/to/geomesa/source/dir/geomesa-tools/bin/geomesa configure
+    . bin/geomesa configure

-Make sure to include the `. ` prefix to the command, as this sources your new environment variables.
+with the `. ` prefix will set this for you, add $GEOMESA_HOME/bin to your PATH, and source your new environment variables in your current shell session.

 Now, you should be able to use GeoMesa from any directory on your computer.
 To test, `cd` to a different directory and run: